hackclub/blot/docs/assembly/ASSEMBLY.md

 ![Screenshot 2024-07-10 at 5.05.53 PM.png](./assets/Screenshot%202024-07-10%20at%205.05.53 PM.png)

 If this is the first time you've connected with this Blot you'll get a pop-up to authorize the web serial connection.
-Select the item that says "xiao".
+Select the item that says "Xiao".

 __Homing__